BLB Solicitors

 Restrictions on cutting or removing a hedge

 Blackbird nest in hedgeIf you live in a conservation area, check with your local authority whether you need permission to cut back or remove a hedge.
 However, this does not usually apply to routine trimming and maintenance.
-Also, if a tree that forms part of a hedge is subject to a tree preservation order (TPO), permission is required to prune or remove it.
+Also, if a tree that forms part of a hedge is subject to a tree preservation order (TPO), you need permission to prune or remove it.
 If unsure, always ask your local authority before starting work.

-It’s advisable to check your property deeds to ascertain whether restrictive covenants limit the size or height of hedges on your property.
+It is advisable to check your property deeds to ascertain whether restrictive covenants limit the size or height of hedges on your property.

 Another consideration is the time of year.
 Cutting or removing a hedge where birds are nesting is a criminal offence under the Wildlife and Countryside Act 1981.
 The offence carries an unlimited fine or up to six months in prison!
 You should therefore inspect the hedge very carefully first.
-If you cannot be certain there are no nesting birds, the best approach is to leave well alone from March to September inclusive.
+If you cannot be certain there are no nesting birds, the best approach is to leave the hedge well alone from March to September inclusive.

 High Hedges Act

 Often referred to colloquially as the ‘High Hedges Act’, this legislation is actually Part 8 of the Anti-social Behaviour Act 2003. (“ASBA”).
-ASBA gives powers to a local authority to serve a remedial notice on a landowner if:
+ASBA provides powers to a local authority to serve a remedial notice on a landowner if:

 • they have an evergreen hedge consisting of at least two evergreen or semi-evergreen trees or shrubs; and